 Since 1965, the Autism Society has embraced its mission to make a better world for all with autism.
 Shortly after its founding, the Autism Society held an inaugural national conference to discuss the state of children with ASD in America.
 This meeting brought together parents of children with ASD to share resources, experiences and develop strategies to be effective advocates for their children

 Today, the Autism Society’s annual conference represents one of the largest gathering of autism families, service providers, educators, policymakers and key allies in the disability community.
-Each year, the Autism Society’s annual conference and exposition features a keynote presentation, multiple breakout sessions, a conference exhibit hall with autism resources and networking opportunities with conference attendees from around the nation.
+Each year, the Autism Society’s annual conference and exposition features a keynote presentation, close to 100 breakout sessions, a conference exhibit hall with autism resources and networking opportunities with conference attendees from around the nation.
 Here you will find a comprehensive guide to the Autism Society National Conference.

 46th Annual Autism Society National Conference

 Connect, Learn, Advocate, and Thrive: 46th Annual Autism Society National Conference

 Join us for our 46th Annual Autism Society National Conference and join us in Denver, Colorado on July 8 – 11, 2015.
 Please stay tuned and follow our Facebook page, Twitter and website for more updates and information on next year’s conference.